wieluk/psychopy_linux_installer/README.md

 - Identify and remove unnecessary packages for specific platforms.
 - Consider splitting package installations for each distribution.
 - Test on Pacman-based distributions.

-### Speed Up

-- Look for an existing wxPython wheel for download.
-- Check for an existing Python version.
-If it matches the compatibility list, prompt the user to use this version.
-- If an existing wheel and/or Python version is found, the dependency list can be significantly reduced.

 ### Tests